ruruchouu/DH150-Christine-Yu/Assignment05/README.md

 # Personas and Scenarios - UCLA Economics Website
 ## DH150 Assignment05: Persona-Scenarios by Christine Yu

+### Purpose of UX Storytelling
+- UX storytelling is utilized to explain a user's progression from a challenge to its resolution.
+UX storytelling can help develop ideas for solving usability issues.
+The first stage (Introduction) provides context for the design problem.
+The second stage (Development) illustrates the issues that prevent users from achieving what they want.
+The third stage (Climax) demonstrates how the design idea can be implemented.
+The fourth stage (Resolution) shows the happy end result from successfully resolving the issue.
+These stages are performed from the user's perspective so you are able to focus on the user's motivations and needs when creating a solution.

+## Personas and Empathy Maps
 <img src="./Persona 1.png" width=”50%”>
 <img src="./Empathy Map 1.png" width=”50%”>
 <img src="./Persona 2.png" width=”50%”>